 - Excessive bleeding

-- Hematoma, which is a lump of blood under the skin.
+- A hematoma is a lump of blood under the skin.

 - Infection at the puncture site.